dawngraham/timebanks/process_log.md

 ## <a name="steps"></a>Next Steps
 ### Ideas for Future Developments
+- Calculate change from prior day for number of exchanges, members, offers, and requests.
+Create line charts for easy visualization.
+(Added 4/9/19)
 - Collect updated Facebook/Twitter data and create new features based on daily/new members or posts within given time period.
 (Added 3/3/19)
 - Add dummy to indicate if mission statement uses mutual aid language.
 (Added 2/13/19)
 - Set up the daily scraper to run automatically via AWS.
 (Added 2/11/19)